CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ## Grid-Looping Optimization (Extra-credit)

 ### Goal
-Goal: dynamically determine (minCell…maxCell) per axis that intersect the influence radius and iterate only those cells—no hard‑coded “8 or 27” list.
+The goal is to dynamically determine (minCell…maxCell) per axis that intersect the influence radius and iterate only those cells—no hard‑coded “8 or 27” list.

 See ```Boids::stepSimulationGridLoopOptimized``` and ```__global__ void kernUpdateVelNeighborSearchCoherentOptimized``` in kernel.cu.